Vacation PlanningAbsence ManagementWork/Life Balance

 Year-end promotes a host of challenges for those in dynamic operating environments.
 The balance of output and enabling employees to enjoy an important time of year presents challenges to all layers of the organization.

 Commonly, this period experiences a significant amount of both near-term planned and unplanned absences – while also supporting annual leave processes.
-As a result, striking the balance between employee engagement and achieving business objectives, while incorporating annual vacation planning, only becomes more complex.
+As a result, striking the balance between employee engagement and achieving business objectives, while incorporating annual holiday vacation planning, only becomes more complex.

-Common Challenges with Vacation Planning
+Common Challenges with Holiday Vacation Planning

 There are several challenges that arise when managers are tasked to approve or deny time off requests for either near-term or long-term planning horizons.